 - On campuses where alcohol is banned, college alcohol statistics show a decrease in binge drinking of up to 30 percent.

-- On average, people at smaller schools consume more alcohol.
+- On average, people in smaller schools consume more alcohol.

 - Students at schools in the northeastern region of the U.S. drink more than those in other areas.

-All of these factors can contribute to college kids drinking, but research shows that the biggest factor is having unstructured time.
-On a college campus, parties are a major way to spend unstructured time, and while they are important for social interactions, parties also lead to a lot of peer pressure and drinking.
+All of these factors can contribute to college kids drinking, but research shows that the most significant factor is having unstructured time.
+On a college campus, parties are a major way to spend unstructured time, and while they are essential for social interactions, parties also lead to a lot of peer pressure and drinking.
 A 1997 study showed that young people select friends that drink the way they do, and they have a big influence on each other’s drinking habits.

 How Common Is Alcohol Abuse In College?